 Real ale served in swashbuckling tankards.
 With a hint of style and luxe that allows people like Beckham, Kate Moss and Kate Winslet to call it their rural home.

-Here I bring you a handy cheat sheet of beautiful and unusual things to see and taste in the Cotswolds, with a perfect weekend itinerary to help you over here.
+Here I bring you a handy cheat sheet of beautiful and unusual things to do in the Cotswolds, with a perfect weekend itinerary to help you over here.

 Welly boots at the ready.
 Let’s go.